 Let’s take a closer look at Option A: The Downtown Condo

 Downtown Toronto may sound appealing, with its array of bars, nightclubs, and trendy shops, but a new condominium in the Entertainment District will run you $500,000 for just 500 square feet.
 Add in a parking spot at $75,000, a locker at $7,000, two land transfer taxes, and a hefty monthly maintenance fee.
 You’ll be paying a lot for the “fun” of downtown living and that high-rise view, assuming you can afford the additional $1,000 per floor premium and clear the neighbouring towers.
 When deciding where and what to buy, you should not only think about your current needs, but your future needs as well.

 It won’t be long before you find that tiny condo is a little too crowded, that elevator ride is a little too long, and that spiral underground parking ramp extremely annoying.
 You’ll find yourself looking for a bigger, hassle-free home.
-You might think that moving isn’t expensive because you’ll just buy your uncle a case of beer to haul all of your stuff for you, but there are a lot more costs.
+You might think that moving isn’t expensive because you’ll just buy your uncle a case a beer to hall all of your stuff for you, but there are a lot more costs.
 A Realtor’s commission can cost you over $10,000, you will need a lawyer to review your sales contract, and you may have to pay to break your existing mortgage.

 Option B: The Financial Benefits of Being Flexible

 A key consideration that will save you a lot of money when buying your first home is flexibility.
 Perhaps a larger townhouse with a short commute is a better choice.
 You may not get the gimmicky condo amenities like a golf simulator, a bowling alley, a zen spa, or super high-end appliances, but you don’t really need the first three, and you can always upgrade your countertop, backsplash and refrigerator a couple years down the road.
 If you have a second child, need to park another car, a townhouse provides you with that level of flexibility.